 Heritage El Toro Fields.
-Represents a developer of mixed use residential/retail in Orange County on California liquor licensing matters.
+Represented a developer of mixed use residential/retail in Orange County on California liquor licensing matters.

 The Hoxton L.A.
 Represents the owner/developer of the Hoxton Los Angeles Hotel on California liquor licensing issues.

 Newport Dunes Resort/Campland.
 Represents the owners of these two RV parks/recreational areas (in Newport Beach and San Diego) on California beverage alcohol matters.

 Anaheim Hotel Partnership.
 Represented this owner of the Anaheim Hilton Hotel and Resort in connection with alcoholic beverage licensing issues.

 Mike Campbell & Associates, Inc. Represented this exclusive distributor to all Trader Joe's® stores in the Western United States in connection with warehouse permitting issues.